 The important Australia-Japan economic relationship is underpinned by complementary strengths and needs.
 Australia is a safe, secure and reliable supplier to Japan of food, energy and mineral resources and a world-class centre for financial and other services.
 Japan was Australia’s third-largest export market by 1924-25.
 Following the signing of the landmark Commerce Agreement in 1957, Japan became Australia’s largest trading partner in the early 1960s—a position it maintained for 40 years.
 Japan is a reliable customer of Australian resources and Japanese investment has played a significant role in the development of the Australian economy.

 In 2014-15, Australia's major merchandise exports to Japan included LNG (estimated at approximately $15.2 billion), coal ($11.7 billion), iron ore ($6.7 billion), beef ($1.9 billion), and copper ores and concentrates ($1.7 billion).
 Japan was Australia’s largest merchandise export market for fish, fruit and vegetables juices, animal feed, coal, liquefied propane and butane, transmission shafts, dairy products and natural gas.

 Japan is Australia's largest source of investment from Asia and fourth-largest overall, with an investment stock of $174.7 billion in 2014.
-Japanese direct investment ($66 billion) has been essential in the development of many of the export industries that have driven Australia's growth, including in large-scale projects to meet Japanese demand for resources such as iron ore, coal and motor vehicles.
+Japan was the second largest direct foreign investor in Australia ($85.9 billion) in 2015, accounting for 11.7 per cent of total foreign direct investment.
+This has been essential in the development of many of the export industries that have driven Australia's growth, including in large-scale projects to meet Japanese demand for resources such as iron ore, coal and motor vehicles.
 For example, Japanese investment enabled the rapid expansion of Australia’s LNG capacity, which could see Australia become the world's biggest producer by around 2017.
 The $34 billion Ichthys project near Darwin, headed by Japan's INPEX and scheduled to start production in 2017, will be the first Japanese-operated LNG project anywhere in the world.
 Japan's major trading houses continue to make multi-billion dollar investments in Australian resources.

 Japanese investment has recently extended beyond the traditional areas of natural resources to diverse sectors such as financial services, infrastructure, information and communications technology, property, food and agribusiness.
 JAEPA will further boost Japan’s diverse and growing investment in Australia, generating employment growth including in regional Australia.